custosoft/CLHVistaMod/README.md

 > **Knowing this, You might use this at your own risk.**
 >

-## How to contribute to the project
+## How to contribute ConsoleLogonHook
 The following steps explain how you can contribute to the project
-1. Fork this repository.
+1. Fork the Original ConsoleLogonHook [repository](https://github.com/wiktorwiktor12/ConsoleLogonHook)
 2. Pull using git commandline, or any Git UI manager (such as Github Desktop, etc.)
 3. Enjoy.